 What is the relationship between small business and entrepreneurship?

 Small Businesses tend to work with a set of existing and known products or services.
 On the other hand entrepreneurial ventures focus on new, innovative products or services.
 These products can be improvements of existing products or disruptive as well.

 Due to this, the risk level of a small business owner and an entrepreneur’s face may differ vastly.
-In simple words, not all entrepreneurs are small business owners, nor all small business owners are entrepreneurs as well.
-Both of these parties differ from each other from many factors that describe below.
+In simple words, not all entrepreneurs are small business owners, nor are all small business owners entrepreneurs.
+Both of these parties differ from each other from many factors describe below.

 Similarities between entrepreneurship and small business ownership

 Are you able to understand the similarity between entrepreneurship and small business ownership?
 Some people tend to use these two terms interchangeably as they show many similarities.
 Below are some of the similarities depicted by entrepreneurs and small business owners.